 Lead plumbing pipes and galvanized plumbing lines can be very expensive to replace and were used on most older homes.
 Most insurance companies in Ontario will not insure a home with galvanized plumbing pipes.
 Galvanized pipes are past their life expectancy and there is the possibility of water contamination from corroding pipes.

 Older homes may have many layers of lead paint which has built up over the years.
 Lead-based paint is a major source of lead poisoning for children and can also affect adults.
 In children, lead poisoning can cause irreversible brain damage and can impair mental functioning.
 It can retard mental and physical development and reduce attention span.
 It can also retard fetal development even at extremely low levels of lead.
 Thus, young children, fetuses, infants, and adults with high blood pressure are the most vulnerable to the effects of lead.

 Your house is old and gorgeous but how is it heated.
-During inspections I have had clients who were quite surprised to learn that the only heat on second floor were some grilles in the floor.
+During inspections I have had clients who were quite surprised to learn that the only heat on second floor were some passive grilles in the floor.
 So much for privacy or toasty warm beds.
-Also older homes sometimes buried their oil tanks which is no longer permitted.
+Also older homes sometimes have buried oil tanks which are no longer permitted.
 Removing a buried oil tank can easily cost upwards of $20,000.00 and if it has leaked, the sky’s the limit on costs.

-The Orillia Home Inspector has over ten years of experience in inspecting Century Homes and is also a Certified Building Code Official with the Ontario Building Officials Association.
+The Orillia Home Inspector has over 18 years of experience in inspecting Century Homes and is also a Certified Building Code Official with the Ontario Building Officials Association.